 What will the new coliseum be like?

-Plans call for a modern coliseum with more than 4,700 fixed seats, 2,600 retractable seats and premium amenities such as suites, box seating and club opportunities.
-We will create a first-class experience for all events.
+Plans call for a modern coliseum with numerous seating configurations for a variety of events along with premium amenities such as a lounge, suites, a full-service restaurant, and several upscale concession areas.
+The new coliseum will provide a first-class experience for all events.
 Click here to view a video rendering.

 What’s the timeline for this project?

 Construction on the new Coliseum began in January of 2023 with an anticipated completion in April of 2025.

 The Jim Norick Arena will remain open during construction of a new coliseum.
 When the new facility opens, we will say a fond farewell to the Norick.
 A connector will be built in its place.